lilycip/droid331/README.md

 - `custom_memory.py`: Create and use a custom memory system
 - `custom_scheduler.py`: Create and use a custom task scheduler
 - `custom_model_adapter.py`: Create and use a custom model adapter
+- `custom_logger.py`: Create and use a custom logger

 ### Running Examples